HoTT/Coq-HoTT/STYLE.md

 ### Creating new files ###

-If you create a new file, you must add it to `_CoqProject` so that it will get compiled by `make`.
-We suggest running `make strict` rather than just `make`, so that you will get an error if you forget.
-Of course, you'll also need to `git add` it.
+If you create a new file, `make` will only compile it if it is being tracked by `git`, so you will need to `git add` it.

 You will probably also want to add your new file to `HoTT.v`, unless it is outside the core (e.g. in `contrib/`) or should not be exported